How to Stop Inflammation and Protect Your Heart in the Kitchen

 FRUITS AND VEGGIES

 Try to eat as many and as many different kinds of vegetables as possible.
 This also inculdes sweet potatoes.
-Having a wide variety of plants provide essential nutrients and biodiversity.
+A wide variety of plants provides essential nutrients and biodiversity.
 Limit fruit intake to avoid high amounts of sugar, try to eat a wide variety to provide your body with antioxidants.

 MEAT AND FISH

 Protein from meat should come from poultry and limited red meat.
 Fish, especially oily fish like salmon and sardines, are great sources of omega 3 fatty acids.
-Try to buy fish and meat as organic and farm raised as possible.
+Try to buy fish and meat as organic or wild caught, and not farm raised, as possible.
 Eggs are a great source of protein and good dietary cholesterol.

 If you are on a strictly plant based diet, make sure that you are supplementing for the protein and nutrients you won't be getting from meat.

 Make sure that you are consuming good fats from olive oil, nuts, seeds, olives and avocados.
-Saturated fats when consumed without high amounts of sugar in conjunction do not increase the risk of heart disease.
+Saturated fats when consumed without high amounts of sugar in conjunction do not increase the risk of heart disease or make you fat!
+That’s sugar’s role!

 WHAT SHOULD I AVOID?